 As with most things, vertical gardens (or grow walls) can be simple or not so simple.
 I created a vertical garden for my home alfresco and I think it turned out pretty well.
 What do you think?

-I bought the plant trough units from Bunnings.
-Their instructions were straightforward:
+I bought the plant trough units and their instructions were straightforward:

 Step 1: Choose your location and measure up